isadora-6th/HC12Driver/ReadMe.md

 # Instalation

-Want to add lib to platformIO index, but... to Lazy for it, so use direct Git link instead.
+Want to add lib to platformIO index, but not now -> so use direct Git link instead.
 ```ini
 lib_deps =
     HC12Driver ; NOT working now (NOT in INDEX yet)